Mini-Cassia jail, two counties sued for $25 million over inmate death

-BURLEY — The Mini-Cassia Criminal Justice Center, Minidoka County, Cassia County and others are being sued for $25 million in federal court by the mother of a 44-year-old woman who died in jail on Jan.
-24.
+BURLEY — The Mini-Cassia Criminal Justice Center, Minidoka County, Cassia County and others are being sued for $25 million in federal court by the mother of a 44-year-old woman who died Jan.
+24 in jail.

 The damage claim also asks for a punitive award, attorney fees and other costs.
 The case was filed on Thursday.
 Tort claims were also filed the same day against Minidoka County and Cassia County.